 CATS Tags

 The Customized Animal Tracking Solutions (CATS) tags integrate video with 400 Hz accelerometers and gyroscopes; 50 Hz magnetometers, pressure and temperature sensors; a 10 Hz internal temperature sensor; and 10 Hz light and GPS sensors.
 Tag accelerometers for all whales were sampled at 40 or 400 Hz, magnetometers and gyroscopes at 40 or 50 Hz, and pressure, light, temperature, and GPS at 10 Hz.
-All data were decimated to 10 Hz, tag orientation on the animal was corrected for, and animal orientation was calculated using custom-written scripts in Matla 2014a (following Johnson & Tyack, 2003; Cade et al., 2016).
+All data were decimated to 10 Hz, tag orientation on the animal was corrected for, and animal orientation was calculated using custom-written scripts in Matlab 2014a (following Johnson & Tyack, 2003; Cade et al., 2016).
 Animal speed for all deployments was determined using the amplitude of tag vibrations (Cade et al., 2018).
 Tags were deployed from rigid-hull inflatable boats using a 6 m carbon-fiber pole.
 Tags attached to the animal with four suction cups, detached after suction failed, floated to the surface and were recovered via VHF telemetry.
 Deployment lengths in this study ranged from 8 mins to 26 hrs.
 For more information on the tags used in this study, see Goldbogen et al. (2017a).

 UAS Operations and Morphometric Measurements